 The “Orange” model offers to split DM/DG roles along these dimensions.

-Location along data chains
+The location along data chains

-In Figure 5, you can see the relationships between the roles as we have just discussed, and their location along data chains.
+In Figure 5, you can see the relationships between the roles, as we have just discussed, and their location along data chains.

 Figure 5.
 The distribution of roles along data chains.

 Data chains are associated with one or more business processes.
 Therefore, the business process owner will be accountable for the business process along the data chain that belongs to his accountability.
-One or more systems and/or applications could be involved in the data processing.
+One or more systems and applications could be involved in the data processing.
 Each of these applications will have one application owner.
 Data owners and data users will be accountable for data.
 We will discuss their accountabilities later.
-All the above-mentioned roles will be assigned to business data stewards.
+All the roles mentioned above will be assigned to business data stewards.
 Different data management capabilities enable data chains.
 All types of data stewards will perform processes related to these capabilities and deliver corresponding artifacts.
 The data architecture of data chains will vary and impact the design of roles.

 Data architecture style

 Many companies still have this form of architecture.
 There are far too many relationships between different sourcing and consuming applications.
-In professional jargon, they often call such type of architecture ‘spaghetti architecture’.
+In professional jargon, they often call such type of architecture ‘spaghetti architecture.’

 Figure 6.
 Different data architecture styles.